unixtools/fixperms/README.md

 In addition to some basic rules like:

-	Executable scripst - owned by user, executable, not executable or readable by others Top level dir traversable if any html directory
+	Executable script - owned by user, executable, not executable or readable by others Top level dir traversable if any html directory
 	HTML dir contents readable by all users